Embed This Data

 - 4.3% 5-year compound annual growth

 - FDI Inflow:

-Burundi’s economic freedom score is 49, making its economy the 148th freest in the 2013 Index.
-Its overall score is 0.9 point better than last year, mainly because of a notable improvement in business freedom and a small gain in freedom from corruption.
-Burundi is ranked 34th out of 46 countries in the Sub-Saharan Africa region, and its score is worse than the world average.
+Burundi’s economic freedom score is 53.7, making its economy the 132nd freest in the 2015 Index.
+Its overall score is 2.3 points better than last year, reflecting improvements in six of the 10 economic freedoms including the management of government spending, labor freedom, and freedom from corruption.
+Burundi is ranked 27th out of 46 countries in the Sub-Saharan Africa region, and its score is worse than the world average.

-Reform measures in recent years have streamlined the procedures for establishing a business, but start-ups are discouraged by other institutional deficiencies such as pervasive corruption and very limited access to credit.
-The labor market remains underdeveloped.
-The government influences prices through state-owned enterprises, subsidies, and agriculture-support programs.
-Electricity is routinely rationed by the state-owned power utility.
+Reform measures in recent years have streamlined the procedures for incorporating a business, but start-ups are discouraged by time-consuming licensing requirements.
+With the labor market relatively underdeveloped, the public sector accounts for most formal employment.
+The state subsidizes fuel, rations subsidized electricity, and influences other prices through state-owned enterprises and agriculture-support programs.

 Burundi’s average tariff rate is 6.4 percent.
 Importers may face customs delays, and importing goods is expensive.
 Although the country is relatively open to foreign investment, corruption may be a problem.
 The underdeveloped financial sector remains dominated by banks that are plagued by nonperforming loans and inadequate capitalization.
 Much of the population relies on informal lending.